 Risk Management within NIFRS does not equate to risk avoidance and may involve taking steps to reduce risk to an acceptable level or transferring risk to a third party.

-4 - Framework for Business Planning and Risk Management (continued)
+Organisationally, risk appetite links to the various methods for constraining threats and taking advantage of opportunities.
+In general NIFRS uses five main ways (Tolerate, Treat, Transfer Terminate or Take the Opportunity) to manage risk, dependent on the nature of the risk and the Board viewpoint on risk.